Dym077/Sea-dominion/README.md

 ### Other Game Testing
 - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fsea-dominion-cb02afeb3150.herokuapp.com%2F)
 - [Am I responsive](https://ui.dev/amiresponsive?url=https://sea-dominion-cb02afeb3150.herokuapp.com/)
 *These two sites are used to check if a web based app is responsive on all devices, ranging from mobile phones to desktop computers.
+All virtual representations of these devices work properly with this app.

 ## Technologies Used
 - Python3